 The strike type of a coin refers to the particular minting process that was used to strike a planchet into a coin.
 There are three basic strike types: Circulation Strike, Proof Strike, and Special Mint Strike (SMS).
 Each one of these strikes has a particular purpose that it is used for within the minting processes at the United States Mint.

-The circulation strike (a.k.a.
+The Circulation Strike (a.k.a.
 Business Strike) is the most common strike type used at the mint.
 Remember, the primary purpose of the United States Mint is to produce coins that will circulate in commerce.
 The mint facilities are factories.
 They take raw material (metal) and manufacture it into finished goods (coins).
+Although the United States Mint strives for perfection on every coin, the fact of the matter is that when you produce billions of coins every year, one or two error coins may slip through the process.

-The circulation strike is the most economical and efficient strike type that the mint uses.
-Mint workers handle the blanks and planchets in bulk bins and bags.
+The Circulation Strike is the most economical and efficient strike type that the mint uses.
+Mint workers handle the blanks and planchets in bulk bins and bags that way thousands of pounds each.
 They do not give special attention as to how they handle raw materials as they move throughout the mint.
 Their mission is to make coins quickly and efficiently.
 Die makers produce coin dies using a mechanical process that balances quality and efficiency to produce the most coin dies at the cheapest cost.
+These dies are then loaded in the coining presses that will be used to strike the design impression into the coin blanks.

 After the coining press strikes the coins, they fall into large bins for transport into the counting and bagging areas.
 Some coining presses can produce up to 600 coins per minute.
 This rapid production process does not always ensure the highest quality of the coin.
 However, the United States mint can produce over 1 billion coins per month across all of its production facilities.
 From there, they are loaded onto trucks and taken to another facility to be packaged into smaller bags or individual coin rolls.